-By its appeal, the Council of the European Union requests that the Court set aside the order of the Judge of the General Court hearing [an] application for interim measures, of 4 September 2020, Eleanor Sharpston v.
+By their appeal, the Representatives of the Governments of the Member States request that the Court set aside the order of the Judge of the General Court hearing [an] application for interim measures, of 4 September 2020, Eleanor Sharpston v.
 Council of the European Union and Representatives of the Governments of the Member States (T-550/20 R, the 'contested order') by which that judge ordered that the operation, and all consequential effects, of the Decision of the Representatives of the Governments of the Member States of 2 September 2020 appointing three judges and one Advocate-General to the Court of Justice (OJ 2020, L 292, p.1), in so far as it purports to appoint Mr. Athanasios Rantos to the position of Advocate-General at the Court of Justice of the European Union, are suspended until the order terminating the present proceedings for interim relief is made.